telosnetwork/telos-monitor/README.md

 You will need to create a new `MyTask` class that extends the `Task`, `Contract` or `HTTPService` class.

+Add errors by pushing strings and integers to that parent class' `errors` array

 Use the `save()` method to save the current task errors, or lack thereof, and the `end()` method to stop the task and call the next one